sci-oer/base-resource/README.md

 These are some of the tasks that can still be done to make it better

 - automatically generate an ssh keypair to be used for git
-- seed the wiki with some initial content
-- specify a specific version for jupyter
 - add bash completions for the main tools that have been installed